TWENTY ONE QUESTIONS THE H.S.E, ISTRUCTE, THE Twf & THE H.A.E REFUSE TO ANSWER!

 extending from the wall to gain further access, but to tackle a task

-safely requires further preparation.
+safely and correctly requires further preparation.

 Not commenting on the efficacy of a Strongboy is why collapse is such